marshallou/LearnInterpreter/README.md

 ### 2.2 amb evaluator

-amb evaluator is an evaluator which supports "amb" special form expression
+amb evaluator is an evaluator which supports "amb" special form expression.